gh0x0st/OSCP-A-Step-Forward/README.md

 3. nmapAutomator - https://github.com/21y4d/nmapAutomator

-With all of this is said done, just relax.
+With all of this is said and done, just relax.
 If you fail the first time, don't give up.
 Get back in the labs and practice more.